Design principles Standards Industry insights

 Hopefully, this gives you a good initial taste of what Performance-Based Design is all about.
 It’s a powerful approach that puts us, the engineers, more in control of achieving specific outcomes for our structures.

-In the next post(Assembling Your Team & Nailing Down Performance Goals), we’ll dive into the “PBD Playbook” – the typical process involved and the key players who need to be at the table.
+For a deeper look at assembling the team and setting performance goals, see Assembling Your Team & Nailing Down Performance Goals for a typical PBD process and the key players who need to be at the table.